mitmel/Demo-Mode/README.md

 multiple devices by way of a QR code.
 This allows for provisioning in environments without a network connection and without the need for a central provisioning server.

+Currently, the provisioner copies the following:

+* password
+* homescreen configuration

 Demo Mode and the [ZXing barcode reader][zxing] must first be installed on each device to use this functionality.